The 8 Questions to Ask When Forming a Business Partnership – Part One

 Thankfully, they had gone through the structure process and hadn’t gone all the way down where it was going to be a messy extraction.
 That business partnership lasted less than six months.
 The incoming partner, while they brought a lot of value to the business, was never able to keep up with the fast-paced, high risk big decisions that the majority shareholder was making.

-Not a right or wrong but the majority shareholder is going to continue to behave as if they’re a sole trader then it makes partnership very difficult where those behavioral preferences are not aligned.
+Not a right or wrong but if the majority shareholder is going to continue to behave as if they’re a sole trader then it makes partnership very difficult where those behavioural preferences are not aligned.

-Now, he wasn’t in a position.
-He didn’t need to sell them a portion of his existing business.
-He saw the opportunity to give them what they needed, which was the equity and the control, without needing them to go and form competition.
-He would actually sit down with those senior managers at a time when he realized they were about to go off and start their own business and he would offer them a business partnership conversation.
+This client would actually sit down with those senior managers at a time when he realized they were about to go off and start their own business … and he would offer them a business partnership conversation.

-Go out there with my blessing and then for me, senior business owner, I shift from having this pattern where my senior people are leaving and becoming competitors to starting to create that portfolio of businesses in my industry each led by very capable well-trained individuals and where I retain a portion of that equity.
+This business owner shifted the pattern.
+He went from a market where his senior people were leaving and becoming competitors, to starting to create that portfolio of businesses in his industry each led by very capable well-trained individuals.
+And where he retains a portion of that equity!

-That shift, that conversation changed his worldview and has helped create successful businesses for a number of his staff who on their own, in the absence of at that partnership, may not have been as successful.
+That shift, that conversation changed his worldview, has helped create successful businesses for a number of his staff who on their own, in the absence of at that partnership, may not have been as successful.

 Ultimately, if you don’t feel, or if your potential business partner doesn’t feel that they can be open about what they want out of this business, then that is going to manifest itself in major issues further down the track.

-You can’t answer these questions, if you can’t even have this conversation upfront, the business is not going to work.
-Save yourself the time if you can have that conversation, answer these questions.
-I’ll see you next week to talk about the operational ones and I wish you all the best for your partnership.
+If you can’t answer these questions, if you can’t even have this conversation upfront, the business is not going to work.
+Save yourself the time.

 Next Steps